www.

 regulations in

-Ecuador can change without notice, so it is advisable to check
+Ecuador can change without notice, so check

-put the information in writing.
 Some of the visa

 requirements,